Poloniny National Park: Biology and ecology

 Forests cover about 80% of the area; beech and beech-fir forests are dominant.
 The National Park has the highest concentration of old growth forests in Slovakia, which are protected by national nature reserves.
 Meadows, called poloniny in Eastern Slovak dialects, situated on the main ridge of the Bukovské vrchy mountain range are common.

 Many species found in the park are endemic and rare.
 Altogether, 800 fungi and 100 lichens are native to Poloniny.
 Poloniny National Park contains about 5,981 known species of invertebrates (for example, 91 molluscs, 1,472 true bugs, 819 butterflies, and 403 spiders) and 294 vertebrates.
 Among the vertebrates are 13 species of amphibians, 8 reptiles, 198 birds, 55 mammals, including the Eurasian lynx, bear, and others.
 About 1,000 species of vascular plants have been found in the park.
 Many of them are endangered and protected.
 A small herd of wisent (Bison Bonasus) was reintroduced in the area in 2004.

 Tourism

 The National Park is open to the public all year with winter (cross-country skiing) as well as summer hiking trails.
 Besides several mountain trails there is also one connecting outstanding wooden churches from the 18th century in Topoľa, Uličské Krivé, and Ruský Potok.

 World Heritage Site

-The primeval beech forests of Havešová, Stužica, and Rožok (all three areas being in the Bukovské vrchy) were designated as a World Heritage Site by the UNESCO on June 28, 2007 because of their comprehensive and undisturbed ecological patterns and processes.
-Together with another Slovak site in Vihorlat and additional six in Ukraine they form Primeval Beech Forests of the Carpathians.
-In order to protect the extraordinary value of these forests, only one of them, namely Stužica, is accessible to the public.
+The primeval beech forests of Havešová, Stužica, and Rožok (all three areas being in the Bukovské vrchy) were designated as a World Heritage Site by UNESCO on 28 June 2007 because of their comprehensive and undisturbed ecological patterns and processes.
+Together with another Slovak site in Vihorlat and an additional six in Ukraine, they form Primeval Beech Forests of the Carpathians.
+In order to protect the extraordinary value of these forests, only one of them, Stužica, is accessible to the public.